 However the trigonal bipyramidal structure has 5 atoms bonded to the central atom but in SF4 there are only 4

 fluorine atoms around the central sulfur atom.
-This means that there is one lone pair or non-bonding of electrons in this molecule and
+This means that there is one lone pair or non-bonding pair of electrons in this molecule and

 it will occupy the equatorial position where there is more space for it.